-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Blue Advantage (PPO).
+You are covered by Medicare, and you have chosen to get your Medicare healthcare and your prescription drug coverage through our plan, Blue adVantage Premier (PPO).
 We are required to cover all Part A and Part B services.
 However, cost sharing and provider access in this plan differ from Original Medicare.

-Blue Advantage (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
+Blue adVantage Premier (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.